-Item Notes for the record 12 The Panel met with Allen Summerskill to discuss some matters that he wished to raise.
+The Panel met with Allen Summerskill to discuss some matters that he wished to raise.

-Item Notes for the record 13 The Panel visited a Claimant in relation to their compensation claim for alternative meeting rooms (ref.
+The Panel visited a Claimant in relation to their compensation claim for alternative meeting rooms (ref.
 2350-TDWAY-TTTUN-990-ZZ-ZZ-718999); ICP#92 refers.

+Other Matters

-The Panel requires Jim Avant (Delivery Manager East) to attend the next meeting of the ICP (14 August 2018) to explain the following inactions: Leeward Court On 26 March 2018 (ICP#83), the Panel recorded the following: Other matters: The Panel's decisions of 13 March (ICP#82) reproduced in plain text below remain outstanding.
+The Panel requires Jim Avant (Delivery Manager East) to attend the next meeting of the ICP (14 August 2018) to explain the following inactions:

+Leeward Court

+On 26 March 2018 (ICP#83), the Panel recorded the following:

+The Panel's decisions of 13 March (ICP#82) reproduced in plain text below remain outstanding.
 The text in red, are the Panel's comments following receipt of the drawings ref.
 2350-TDWAY-TTTUN-990-ZZ-ZZ-717933.

+Ventilation
-Other matters.
-Ventilation The Panel requires (i) as-built drawings to show all position of the rainwater downpipes (Rooms 8-11 has not been provided) and (ii) information from the Project to understand why this may affect the Sonair penetration through the structure.
-The Drawing provided to the Panel from Stephen Scanlon (CVB), did not show the entire floor plan.

-- 2. Rooms 1 & 11 it is stated that the Sonair penetration is not suitable in these rooms.
+- 1. The Panel requires (i) as-built drawings to show all position of the rainwater downpipes (Rooms 8-11 has not been provided) and (ii) information from the Project to understand why this may affect the Sonair penetration through the structure.
+The Drawing provided to the Panel from Stephen Scanlon (CVB), did not show the entire floor plan. - 2.
+Rooms 1 & 11 it is stated that the Sonair penetration is not suitable in these rooms.
 Have alternative elevations been considered?
 There is no reason why the Sonair units need to be on the same elevation as windows provided with secondary glazing required by the TAP (provided they still serve the mitigated room). - 3.
 Rooms 5 & 8 it is stated that the Sonair penetration is not suitable in these rooms.
 The floor plan indicates an area of brick/blockwork on one side of the balcony.
 The Panel wishes to understand why this masonry area is not suitable for the Sonair penetration works?
 We have included below a PDF of the Titon Sonair mounting instructions showing the size of the internal unit and the necessary 130mm diameter penetration through the structure.
 The Panel wishes to understand if the contractor has taken any check dimensions on site and why a competent Contractor would not be able to avoid the RWPs?

-- 4. Room 10 still requires further deliberation, as the Panel has not been provided with any further details. - 5.
-The Panel requires a phased programme of the TAP mitigation works where Sonair penetration works have been shown to be feasible to ensure that the TAP mitigation works now progress in a timely manner. - 6.
+4. Room 10 still requires further deliberation, as the Panel has not been provided with any further details.

+- 5. The Panel requires a phased programme of the TAP mitigation works where Sonair penetration works have been shown to be feasible to ensure that the TAP mitigation works now progress in a timely manner. - 6.
 The Panel requires evidence that the Local Planning Authority has stated that Planning Permission is required for the Sonair penetration works.